RocketChat/genie/README.md

 - API Key Management: The API Key for calling Opsgenie REST API.
 - Team Integration API Key: The API Integration Key for Alerts REST API.
 - Notify Only: In case you disable the responses are posted to the channel.
+- Opsgenie Domain: Your domain to be used for composing links.

 ## /genie ack [tinyID tinyID2..]